 DSFs are expected to conduct scientific research of the highest quality and impact during their 3-year tenure appointment, become leaders in their fields, and be effective representatives of the Laboratory in their interactions with colleagues and with the DOE and other sponsors of R&D at ORNL.
 A key aspect of this fellowship program is a mentorship plan that is designed to facilitate the successful integration of each DSF into ORNL’s scientific community and the alignment of each fellow’s research activities with DOE missions.
 DSFs are expected to establish the foundation for a long-term career at ORNL.

-- Applicants should have received their PhD in a science or engineering field completed within the last 5 years.
+- Applicants should have received their PhD in a STEM, or a national security field, completed within the last 5 years.

 - Current ORNL postdoctoral researchers and ORNL staff members are not eligible to apply.